 trennlinie

 Fletch: "We was like smashing corrugated iron and old cars.
 The vocals were recorded in a railway arch in Shoreditch - you've got the train three-quarters of the way through and the aeroplane up above.
 It's really interesting doing that."[14]

-Alleged already at this first common recording session it became clear that the characters had been very different.
-While Alan was more a part of the serious side - Miller and Jones - and tried to learn as much as possible about the technique, it is said about Fletch and Martin that they made a lot of jokes and were acting the goat, and that Fletch and David were arguing all over the time.
+It has hinted that at this first collective recording session, it became clear that their characters were very different.
+While Alan was more a part of the serious side - Miller and Jones - and tried to learn as much as possible about the technology, it is said that Fletch and Martin joked around a lot and played the fool, while Fletch and Dave were arguing the whole time.

-Admittedly I have to say that this description of Malins seems exaggerated to me.
-I don't know where he had taken from Alan's quote about this but it seems to me as if it was taken from a different or bigger context.
-It gives the impression of three serious hard working grownups who felt disturbed by three children playing very loudly around them.
-I don't think that this reflects reality.
-Videos from that time also show a relaxed atmosphere but don't give the impression of Fletch, Martin and David NEVER did a thing in the studio.
+Admittedly I have to say that this description seems exaggerated to me.
+There is a quote from Alan about it, but it seems to me as if it was taken from a different or a greater context.
+It gives the impression of three serious hard-working grown-ups, who felt disturbed by three children playing very loudly around them.
+I don't think that this really reflects what actually happened.
+Videos from that time depict a relaxed atmosphere, but don't give the impression that Fletch, Martin and Dave NEVER did a thing in the studio.

+trennlinie